GRIDAPPSD/app-deconfliction/service/README.md

 $ ./run-resilience.sh 123apps standalone
 ````

 Note the final argument of "standalone" must be present to perform a standalone invocation as needed for this test.
 If you get output starting with "Initialized resilience" after some query output, this demonstrates successful initialization and you may do a ctrl-C exit.
-It is best to test both a PuLP and CVXPY optimization app since each uses some different modules.
+It is best to test both a PuLP and CVXPY optimization app since each uses some different packages.
 The test above is for CVXPY, but PuLP can be tested with:

 ```` bash
 $ ./run-resilience.sh 123apps standalone pulp